 - Transportation Infrastructure Industry

-The Information Technology, or IT, sector is home to the hardware, software, computer equipment, and IT services operations that make it possible for you to be reading this right now.
-From microprocessors to printers, operating systems to cell phone handsets, recent advances in technology have turned IT into a giant part of the domestic and global economies.
-At present, the information technology sector contains eight industries.
+The information technology (IT) sector is home to the hardware, software, computer equipment, and IT services operations that make it possible for you to be reading this right now.
+From microprocessors to printers, operating systems to cellphone handsets, recent advances in technology have turned IT into a giant part of the domestic and global economies.
+Top IT stocks include Microsoft and Alphabet.

 - Communications Equipment Industry